GOLCONDA JEWELRY

 ANTIQUE, VINTAGE & SIGNED ARTIST JEWELRY

-This sublime pendant features six rare table-cut diamonds, framed by a filigree-style metalwork surround sometime referred to in literature as a croix 'à la Jeanette' or ‘croix papillon’, simply translated as a butterfly pendant.
+This delicate pendant features six rare table-cut diamonds, framed by a filigree-style metalwork surround sometime referred to in literature as a croix 'à la Jeanette' or ‘croix papillon’, simply translated as a butterfly pendant.

 The name is derived from the tradition whereby working girls, usually hired on St. John’s Day, purchased a croix à la Jeanette with their first salary.

 Circa 1750, this pendant is in excellent condition, with the reverse given as much attention and care as the front.
-The reverse of the pendant is as detailed as the front.

 These were usually worn on a ribbon in the style of a choker necklace.

-We think a slate grey silk ribbon as pictured makes for a chic pairing, although a black velvet ribbon would certainly be considered classic.
+A slate grey silk ribbon as pictured makes for a chic pairing, although a black velvet ribbon would be a classic choice.

 Period: 18th Century Flemish, Georgian (1720-1840)